 Assessing the cost and value of shared print is a challenge perhaps best illustrated by the dearth of scholarly research in the area.
 The foundational research of Courant and Nielsen should be the basis of any literature review and informed the early work of our group.
 Cost and value can be most easily divided into those elements with hard dollar values and those that are more literally values part of the core mission behind any cultural heritage organization.
 To help address the returns that are conceptual and therefore harder to assign specific value, we have created this matrix that helps to prove how shared print endeavors match the broader ethos of libraries and academic institutions.

-To aid in calculating the costs and values tied to specific dollar and staff resource figures, we are creating a series of calculators to help your organization determine how much joining or establishing a shared print program might cost and what you can expect in return.
+To aid in calculating the costs and values tied to specific dollar and staff resource figures, we have created a series of calculators to help your organization determine how much joining or establishing a shared print program might cost and what you can expect in return.

-- The first of these calculators helps to determine the impact of shared print on your offsite storage costs.
-You can find that calculator here.
+- Determining the impact of shared print on your offsite storage costs.

-- The next completed calculator looks at the cost of adding a new member to an existing shared print program.
+- Costs of adding a new member to an existing shared print program.

 All work of this group, much like Wikipedia content, is covered by a Creative Commons CC BY-SA license.